flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be **complete or in progress** for the ZFW/ZFWCG values to be correct.
 The
     "planned" payload values are used for the calculation if boarding has not been completed.

-    *Ideally you no longer have to wait for boarding to be completed to finalize preparations on the INIT FUEL PRED page.*

     Gross Weight (GW) value on the ECAM will appear only when certain conditions are satisfied:

     - This page (INIT FUEL PRED) has a ZFW/ZFWCG value. **Reminder:** After engines are started, INIT FUEL PRED changes to the FUEL PRED page.